California has been a community property state since 1850, and still we struggle to understand which spouse is liable for debts.

 So here, broad brush, is a guide to the legal liability of spouses, ex spouses, registered domestic partners and their community property for debt.
 Because, as I’ve written, the community is a third “party” to the marital debt equation.
 The formula reads: he, she, and the community property.

 Each individual, married or not, has personal liability for a range of debts.

 But first, a word about “personal liability“.
 Once you become personally liable for a debt, it follows you, before, during, and after marriage.
-Your personal liability isn’t dependent on where you live, who you’re married to, or what kind of deal you have with your spouse, or even your ex spouse.
+Your personal liability isn’t dependent on where you live, who you’re married to, what property you own, or what kind of deal you have with your spouse, or even your ex spouse.